Coventry City Football Club Limited (“the Club”) is committed to promoting inclusion and to confronting and eliminating discrimination of any form.

 (Updated and Endorsed by the Board: June 2021)

-To see our latest Gender Pay Gap Report and Figures, published on 5th April 2019, please click here.
+To see our latest Gender Pay Gap Report and Figures, for 2022/23, please click here.

 Discrimination has been legally defined through a series of legislative acts, including the Race Relations Act, the Sex Discrimination Act, the Disability Discrimination Act and the Equality Act 2006.